 I can perform for guests at a distance.

 I don't necessarily need to be up-close and personal for the entirety of my strolling wedding magic.
 Typically a distance of 3-6 feet will do.
 Wedding guests will still be able to enjoy some fun entertainment without worrying that I'm putting them at risk!
 So many mind reading effects, magic tricks, and entertainment can be done safely.

-If your wedding was postponed due to COVID-19 this year, I would love to be a part of your wedding day and help add some flare to the evening.
+If your wedding was postponed over the last few years and you're coming up to your rescheduled date, I would love to be a part of your wedding day and help add some flare to the evening.
 I can provide excellent entertainment for your wedding guests, If you're looking for a Southlake magician, a Colleyville magician, or a Plano magician, look no further, because I actually perform for weddings all over Texas!
 For tips on hiring a DFW magician, or to learn more about me, check out some of my previous blog posts!

 Until next time,